dawnteele/dawnteele.github.io/_pages/research.md

 ## Working Papers
-Cirone, Alexandra, Gary W. Cox, Jon H. Fiva, Daniel M. Smith and **Dawn L. Teele**. <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4452382" style="color: darkred; text-decoration: none;" target="_blank" rel="noopener noreferrer">"Gender Gaps and Hidden Majoritarianism in Proportional Representation Systems."</a> *Under Review*

 Callis, Anna, **Dawn Teele**, and Guadalupe Tuñón.
-“Compulsory Voting and Gender Equality in Participation.” *Under Review*.
+“Compulsory Voting and Gender Equality in Participation.”

 Brie, Evelyne and **Dawn Teele**.
 “The Myth of the Traditional Gender Gap." *Under Review*.